lsajid/week-4.2-python-practice/readme.md

 **NOTE** Try not to use Cursor to write your code.
 It is a helpful tool, but try to understand the code you are writing.

+-- Thank you Carlos Godoy for the game idea and instructions.